Mutiny on the Bounty (1935 film): Production

 The film is based on Mutiny on the Bounty and Men Against the Sea, the first two novels of The Bounty Trilogy written by Charles Nordhoff and James Norman Hall.
 Director Frank Lloyd purchased the rights to the novel and offered to sell the project to MGM chief Irving Thalberg, on the condition that he be allowed to direct and star, and that the film be shot on-location in Tahiti.
-Thalberg agree to let Lloyd direct, but rejected his other demands.
+Thalberg agreed to let Lloyd direct, but rejected his other demands.

 Frank Lloyd and Thalberg undertook extensive research of 18th century British naval customs and archival records pertaining to the actual mutiny, in a bid for his historical authenticity.
-Lloyd consulted genealogical charts in order to contact and interviewing living descendants of the original Bounty crew, transcripts of the courts-martial, and also read William Bligh's own memoir A Narrative of the Mutiny on His Majesty's Ship "Bounty".
+Lloyd consulted genealogical charts in order to contact and interview living descendants of the original Bounty crew, transcripts of the courts-martial, and also read William Bligh's own memoir A Narrative of the Mutiny on His Majesty's Ship "Bounty".

 John Farrow, Robert Hopkins, and Allen Rivkin were uncredited screenwriters on the film.